Skin Types and Risk

 Type II: Usually fair skin.
 Burns easily, tans minimally even when trying to tan.

 Type III: Light skin.
 Burns moderately, tans gradually and evenly to light brown.
-Most Caucasians are type II or type III.
+Most Whites are type II or type III.

 Type IV: Olive skin.
 Burns minimally, always tans well to medium brown.
 Most Hispanics, Asians, and those from the Middle East are type IV or type V.